Etching (microfabrication): Anisotropic wet etching (Orientation dependent etching)

 Some wet etchants etch crystalline materials at very different rates depending upon which crystal face is exposed.
 In single-crystal materials (e.g. silicon wafers), this effect can allow very high anisotropy, as shown in the figure.
 The term "crystallographic etching" is synonymous with "anisotropic etching along crystal planes".

 However, for some non-crystal materials like glass, there are unconventional ways to etch in an anisotropic manner.
-The authors employs multistream laminar flow that contains etching non-etching solutions to fabricate a glass groove.
+The authors employ multistream laminar flow that contains etching non-etching solutions to fabricate a glass groove.
 The etching solution at the center is flanked by non-etching solutions and the area contacting etching solutions is limited by the surrounding non-etching solutions.
-Thereby, the direction of etching is mainly vertical to the surface of glass.
-The scanning electron microscopy (SEM) images demonstrate the breaking of conventional theoretical limit of aspect ratio (width/height=0.5) and contribute a two-fold improvement (width/height=1).
+The etching direction is thereby mainly vertical to the glass surface.
+The scanning electron microscopy (SEM) images demonstrate the breaking of the conventional theoretical limit of aspect ratio (width/height=0.5) and contribute a two-fold improvement (width/height=1).

 Several anisotropic wet etchants are available for silicon, all of them hot aqueous caustics.
 For instance, potassium hydroxide (KOH) displays an etch rate selectivity 400 times higher in <100> crystal directions than in <111> directions.
 EDP (an aqueous solution of ethylene diamine and pyrocatechol), displays a <100>/<111> selectivity of 17X, does not etch silicon dioxide as KOH does, and also displays high selectivity between lightly doped and heavily boron-doped (p-type) silicon.
 Use of these etchants on wafers that already contain CMOS integrated circuits requires protecting the circuitry.
 KOH may introduce mobile potassium ions into silicon dioxide, and EDP is highly corrosive and carcinogenic, so care is required in their use.
 Tetramethylammonium hydroxide (TMAH) presents a safer alternative than EDP, with a 37X selectivity between {100} and {111} planes in silicon.